Jabril09/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1 - sign into portal.azure.com and create a resourse group called RG-LAB-02.
-Then create a virtual machine (VM)
-- Step 2
+- Step 2 - Create a Virtual machine (VM) and put it in the same resourse group you just created.
-- Step 3
+- Step 3 -
-- Step 4
+- Step 4 -
+- Step 5 -
+- Step 6 -
+- Step 7 -
+- Step 8 -
+- Step 9 -
+- step 10 -

 <h2>Actions and Observations</h2>